Amit-Kumar1219/Store-Finder/README.md

 order all your household products and even buy groceries online without travelling long distances or standing in serpentine queues.

+This is Just a Frontend.We will work on Backend afterward.

 Members are:
-Amit Kumar
+Amit Kumar,
-Siddharth Chakraborty
+Siddharth Chakraborty,
-Kolla Seshu Kiran
+Kolla Seshu Kiran,
 Ankit Jha